emilyannemoses/blog/_posts/2019-06-03-vocabulary-continued.md

 - <details>
     <summary>Data types: The grammar of a programming language.</summary>
     <br>
-        Basic Types: These types are based on the Python programming language.
-There are other types and more complex types in other languages, but this is an excellent place to start.
+        Basic Types: These type names are based on the Python programming language.
+These types may go by different names or behave differently in other programming languages, but this is an excellent place to start.

+        Different data types take up different amounts of space in memory.
+Primitive data types such as numbers, single character strings, and booleans take up less space than object data (programmer-created data) such as lists, arrays, maps, functions, methods and so on.
     <br><br>
     </details>
     - `NoneType`